 Make sure the tasks you have are manageable.
-This means that one task should not exceed 1 to 2 hours in time.
+The right size means that one task should not exceed 1 to 2 hours in time.
 2 hours is already stretching it.
-It’s OK if you get into flow-state and work for more than 2 hours.
+It’s OK if you get into the flow-state and work for more than 2 hours.

 For example, when I create slides for my seminars, then I usually work in 1 to 2-hour sessions.
 Sometimes when I don’t have important next task scheduled then the sessions can stretch up to 4 hours.

 However, if you schedule a 4-hour session, then you will likely fail to follow through or even start.

 When you finish a sub-goal then make sure you know what the next step will be and when are you going to do it.
 Do not leave too much time between the steps of one goal.
 You will lose momentum, and you will be less likely to get the results you want.

 Keep your eye on the result

 To stay motivated, measure your progress towards the result you want to get.
 The result may be far in the future, but understand that each step will take you closer.
 Persistence is the key to all accomplishments.

 When you reach a particularly important milestone, then give yourself a pat on the back and celebrate your progress.